Looking for the best online course platforms to power your eLearning business? You’re in the right place.

-Below, you’ll find everything you need to know about all of our top picks, including their key features, pros and cons, and pricing systems.
+Below, you’ll find everything you need to know about my top picks, including key features, pros and cons, and pricing.

-And to make it easier to sort through your options, we’ve split this post into two sections:
+To make it easier to navigate, I split this post into two sections.

-Plus, stick around until the end, and we’ll also show you what to look for in a course platform, how to promote your online course, how to price your course, and more!
+Stick around until the end and I’ll show you what to look for in a course platform, how to price your course, how to promote it, and more.
+By the time you’re done reading, you’ll know exactly which platform fits your eLearning business.

 TL;DR:

 - Thinkific – Best online course platform overall.
 Extremely popular and boasts a significant feature set.
 100% focused on online courses.
-Affordable + free plan available.
+Affordable plans.

 - LearnWorlds – Powerful course platform with a focus on learning tools.
 Includes unique features such as the ability to create a branded mobile app for your school.
 Supports SCORM courses.